aialshami/jet-radar/README.md

 ## Introduction 🌍✈️

 Welcome to MUSK-JET!
-This repository houses a data collection and visualization system that utilizes the ADS-B Exchange API to gather live data from private aircraft.
+This repository houses a data collection and visualisation system that utilizes the ADS-B Exchange API to gather live data from private aircraft.
 By creating a robust pipeline and leveraging the Dash framework, MUSK-JET allows you to store, analyze, and visualize real-time data related to aircraft, their owners and ultimately... their environmental impact.

 ### Our Purpose